 Earning a high school credential produces a sense of pride and accomplishment.
 It also opens doors to new and exciting opportunities for personal and professional growth.
-Working towards a GED/HSED ignites curiosity and creative thinking which can lead to meaningful employment and an increase in earning potential.
-Nicolet College’s Academic Success Center works with you, at no cost, to develop your personal education plan to help you work towards your GED/HSED.
+Nicolet College’s Academic Success Center works with you, at no cost, to develop your personal education plan to help you work toward your GED/HSED.

 LEARN MORE TO EARN MORE